avinashbabudonthu/java/maven/notes.md

 </build>
 ```
 ------
-* How to Run “Execute” Java Main Class Using Maven Command
+# exec-maven-plugin
+* How to run `exec:java` to execute main class using maven command
 	* mvn exec:java
 ```
 <plugin>